 When the foot pronates, or rolls in, there is tension placed upon the muscles and tissues in the bottom of the foot, as well as those at the inside section of the lower leg.
 The tibia rotates inwardly, which can change the position of the knee joint.
 Similarly, the femur also rotates inward.
 This causes the hip to tilt down forward and inward – increasing the load through the foot.

 As a result, excessive pronation movement of the foot can contribute to a wide variety of problems.
-These body problems including bunion development, plantar fasciitis, medial tibial stress syndrome, tibialis posterior tendinopathy, knee pain, hip pain, and back pain.
+These body problems include bunion development, plantar fasciitis, medial tibial stress syndrome, tibialis posterior tendinopathy, knee pain, hip pain, and back pain.